allenrobel/ask/docs/cisco/nxos/cisco.nxos.nxos_bgp_neighbor_address_family.rst

         task.neighbor_address = '10.1.1.1'
         task.add_bgp_neighbor()

-        # update the task.
+        # Commit the task.
 This performs a final verification
         # and prepares the task to be added to a playbook
         task.task_name = 'bgp neighbor AFs under default vrf and non-default vrf' task.state = 'merged'
-        task.update()
+        task.commit()

         # add the task to the playbook
         pb.add_task(task)